Building Your Real Estate Team to Get More Referrals

-Once, you have made your lists, decide exactly what approach you want to use with each person.
+Once, you have made your lists decide what approach you want to use with each person.

-- Do you just want to build relationship and ask them if they'd be willing to keep their ears open to potential business for you, with you doing the same for them?
+Do you want to build a relationship and ask them if they'd be willing to keep their ears open to potential business for you, with you doing the same for them?

 The average person has 200-250 people in his or her sphere of influence.
 Most business people that have high contact with the public have even more.
 If you shift your focus to building your team in this area, instead of looking for the next client, you are focusing on people who may know and refer a client.
 Your sphere is then greatly expanded.
 By adding two new team members each week, your team will be expanded to over 100 by the end of the year!
 Isn't this a more profitable and fun way to prospect than cold calling?
 Click here for a list of 100 categories to build your team!